 33.31.1.2.1.1 Forecast Requirement

-The Demand Forecast and Variable Energy Resource forecast used in the 6:00 am and 9:00 am advisory run by the CAISO will be determined in accordance with Section 33.31.4 and the Business Practice Manual for the Extended Day-Ahead Market.
+The Demand Forecast and Variable Energy Resource forecast used in the 6:00 a.m. and 9:00 a.m. advisory run by the CAISO will be determined in accordance with Section 33.31.4 and the Business Practice Manual for the Extended Day-Ahead Market.
 The Demand Forecast and Variable Energy Resource forecast used in the final binding EDAM RSE will be the same forecasts the CAISO used in the 9:00 am advisory run, unless the timelines in the Business Practice Manual for the Extended Day-Ahead Market otherwise allow for adjustment.

 33.31.1.2.1.2 Imbalance Reserves Requirement

-The Imbalance Reserve requirement used in the 6:00 am and 9:00 am advisory run by the CAISO will be calculated in accordance with Section 33.31.3.
+The Imbalance Reserve requirement used in the 6:00 a.m. and 9:00 a.m. advisory run by the CAISO will be calculated in accordance with Section 33.31.3.
 The Imbalance Reserve requirement used in the final binding EDAM RSE will be the same requirement the CAISO used in the 9:00 a.m. advisory run unless the timelines in the Business Practice Manual for the Extended Day-Ahead Market otherwise allow for adjustment.

 33.31.1.2.1.3 Ancillary Services Requirement